-The availability of basic amenities such as drinking water, electricity and sanitation facilities largely indicate conditions regarding quality of life.
-They are some of the main indicators often used in measuring human development index.
-This section of the census enquiry would focus on them; in addition to sources of fuel used for cooking, method of garbage collection and durable goods available in the households.
+The availability of basic amenities such as drinking water, electricity and sanitation facilities indicate to a large extent conditions regarding quality of life.
+They are some of the main indicators often used in measuring the human development index.
+This section of the census enquiry would focus on these quality of life indicators; in addition to sources of fuel used for cooking, method of garbage collection and durable goods available in the households.

-5.3.1 5.3.1 Toilet Facilities of the Households
+5.3.1 Toilet Facilities of the Households

-The Georgetown Sewerage and Water Commissioners (GSWC) were established in 1929 under the then British colonial rule to operate and maintain the sewerage and waterworks of Central Georgetown.
-At present, this sewerage system, being capital intensive, is still limited to part of Georgetown, and any household wishing to modernize his/her building outside of the old frame does so by linking the water closet (W.C.) to a cesspit/ septic tank.
-With an increased use of W.C. linked to cesspit/septic tank, the proportion of households using pit latrines and those who don't have any at all in the households has dropped considerably.
-This decline is remarkable, for it signals well the high achievement of the national development strategy earlier launched to alleviate unsanitary problem within the towns and the city of Guyana.
+The Georgetown Sewerage and Water Commissioners (GSWC) now know as Guyana Water Incorporated (GWI) was established in 1929 under the then British colonial rule to operate and maintain the sewerage and waterworks of Central Georgetown.
+At present, this sewerage system being capital intensive is still limited to Central Georgetown, and any household wishing to modernize his/her toilet facilities outside of this section of Guyana (Central Georgetown) does so by linking the Water Closet (W.C.) to a Cesspit/Septic tank.
+With an increased use of W.C. linked to Cesspit/Septic tank, the proportion of households using pit latrines and those who don't have any at all in the households had dropped considerably.
+This decline is remarkable, for it signals well the high achievement of the NDS earlier launched to alleviate unsanitary conditions within Guyana.